Absentee Voting

 Deadlines for returning your absentee ballot.

-• Your completed absentee ballot must be delivered no later than 8 p.m. on Election Day.
+• Your completed absentee ballot must be delivered to Village Hall no later than 8 p.m. on Election Day.

 • The U.S. Postal Service recommends absentee ballots be mailed one week before Election Day to arrive in time.

-• It can also be dropped off at Village Hall either at the Clerk's Office by Voter.
+• Absentee ballots can also be dropped off at Village Hall at the Clerk's Office by Voter.